From South to North, our Myanmar itinerary will take you overland across the top 12 places to visit in the Land of the Golden Pagoda!

 Take a train from Bago to Yangon for the best street food in Myanmar & the largest number of colonial buildings in Asia.

-Pass by Aung San Suu Kyi’s house where we was under house arrest for 15 years & visit countless Buddhist attractions – there are many free attractions in Yangon.
+Pass by Aung San Suu Kyi’s house where we was under house arrest for 15 years & visit countless Buddhist monuments – there are many free attractions in Yangon.

-And see why Shwedagon Pagoda is one of the most underrated Wonders of the World & bask in it’s golden light
+And see why Shwedagon Pagoda is one of the most underrated Wonders of the World & bask in it’s golden light.
+Yangon has got to be one of the top destinations in Myanmar!

 Kalaw is the trekking mecca of Myanmar, where you can organise a 3 day trek to Inle Lake.